liquid-collective/liquid-collective-protocol/natspec/state/river/CLValidatorTotalBalance.md

 > Consensus Layer Validator Total Balance Storage

-Utility to manage the Consensus Layer Validator Total Balance in storage
+Utility to manage the Consensus Layer Validator Total Balance in storageThis state variable is deprecated and was kept due to migration logic needs